Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Overview of Study Design and Data

-\autoref{tab:demographicInfo} provides a summary of the participants’ demographics.
+\autoref{tab:demographicInfo} summarizes a summary of the participants’ demographics.
+We observed that our sample included a higher proportion of male participants than female participants; this pattern is plausibly reflective of publicly reported demographic trends of Replika's user base, which is known to be predominantly male~\cite{DemographicBreakdownReplika}.
 Many participants expressed curiosity about trying different \acc{}, reflecting broader interest in exploring alternative designs and functionalities of \acc{}.
-Before the interviews, participants were asked to complete the UCLA 3-Item Loneliness Scale questionnaire~\cite{hughes2004short} and a consent form.
+Before the interviews, participants completed the UCLA 3-Item Loneliness Scale questionnaire~\cite{hughes2004short} and a consent form.
 The UCLA scale is a widely used and validated measure that assesses subjective feelings of loneliness and social isolation, with items rated on a 3-point Likert scale from ``Hardly Ever'' to ``Often.''
-Higher scores indicate greater perceived loneliness.~\autoref{tab:loneliness_survey} summarizes the responses, revealing that participants reported moderate levels of loneliness across all three items on average.
+Higher scores indicate greater perceived loneliness.~\autoref{tab:loneliness_survey} summarizes the responses, revealing that participants reported moderate levels of loneliness across all three items, on average.